yokolet/dazzling-leaves/explanations.md

-## Question2: Longest Palindromic Substring
+## Question 2: Longest Palindromic Substring

 Given a string a, find the longest palindromic substring contained in a.